24-05-2019 | | By Mark Patrick

 Tidal turbines offer an alternative electricity generation option to barrages.
 These are similar to wind turbines but are placed on the seafloor to take advantage of the currents present there.
 As water is 800 times denser than air, the turbines have to be much stronger than the wind versions and so are much more expensive to build.
 Projects in Scotland and South Korea have tidal turbines with 1.5MW capacity, and the Scottish implementation aims to create a total of 400MW of electricity generation capacity.
 A demonstration tidal turbine project is also under development in New York’s East River.

-UK developer Marine Power Systems (MPS) believes that a floating variety of this technology that makes use of wave power is also possible.
+UK developer Marine Power Systems (MPS) believes that a floating variety of this renewable energy technology that makes use of wave power is also possible.
 It has constructed a quarter scale version of its WaveSub product that is currently being tested out in open water.
 This has shown that the platform with turbines can be successfully towed to different locations and remotely controlled to position it at an optimum location in the water.

 Figure 2: MPS Wavesub.